AirBorneo: AirBorneo

-2023-2025: Interest and Formation Plans
+2023–2025: Interest and formation plans

 In 2023, the Sarawak government expressed interest in acquiring MASwings from Malaysia Airlines as part of a broader regional strategy to establish a state-owned boutique airline.
 The acquisition aims to enhance Sarawak's connectivity and expand regional routes, supporting the state's efforts to improve air service availability and stimulate local economic growth.
 Initially expected to be completed by December 2024, the process was delayed to the first quarter of 2025 due to discrepancies in asset valuations between the Sarawak government and Malaysia Aviation Group (MAG), necessitating a third-party assessment.

 On 13 January 2025, the Sarawak government officially completed the acquisition of MASwings.
 The announcement was made by the Premier of Sarawak, Abang Johari Openg, who also revealed that a signing ceremony would take place within the following month in Kuching.
 While the acquisition price was not disclosed, the process marked a significant step toward Sarawak establishing its own state-owned airline.

-2025-Present: Transition to AirBorneo
+2025: Transition to AirBorneo

 On 12 February 2025, the Sarawak government formally launched AirBorneo following the successful acquisition of MASwings from Malaysia Aviation Group (MAG).
 The signing of the Sale and Purchase Agreement in Kuching marked the official transfer of ownership, enabling Sarawak to establish its own state-owned airline.
-The formation of AirBorneo aligns with the state’s long-term objective of enhancing air connectivity, supporting economic development and positioning Sarawak as an aviation hub within Borneo.
+The formation of AirBorneo aligns with the state's long-term objective of enhancing air connectivity, supporting economic development and positioning Sarawak as an aviation hub within Borneo.

-AirBorneo was conceptualised as a full-service carrier with a dual mandate: to improve regional and international connectivity while maintaining its commitment to Rural Air Services (RAS) in Sarawak and Sabah.
-The airline intends to expand its network within a four-to-five-hour flight radius, including routes to Kalimantan, and pursue strategic partnerships with international carriers, including Malaysia Airlines, through codeshare agreements.
-The Federal Government will continue to subsidise the Rural Air Services (RAS) programme, ensuring the availability of essential air services to remote communities in both states.

-As part of this transition, the airline's headquarters will be relocated from Kota Kinabalu, Sabah, to Sarawak following the Sarawak Government’s acquisition.
-Premier of Sarawak, Abang Johari Openg emphasized that the establishment of AirBorneo would contribute significantly to tourism growth, investment opportunities and employment creation within the state.
-The government also announced plans for fleet modernisation and the introduction of new international routes as part of its broader strategy to strengthen Sarawak’s presence in the regional aviation sector.